SEO

 Area What it is Main brand implication

-Google AI Mode A conversational search mode with follow-ups and query fan-out Visibility inside synthesized answers, comparisons and recommendations
+Google AI Mode A conversational Search experience with follow-ups, query fan-out and emerging agents Links, comparisons, recommendations and action-oriented journeys

-Google AI Max for Search A Google Ads feature set for Search campaigns Paid search automation, broader matching, assets and URL controls
+Google AI Max for Search A Google Ads feature set for Search campaigns Matching, text customization and final URL expansion in paid Search

 What changes for SEO, AEO and LLM visibility